 Physician | North Texas Pathology Laboratories, LLC

-Charles E. Mangum, M.D., M.B.A., F.A.C.P., received his B.S. in Biology from the University of North Texas in 1987 and medical degree from the University of Texas Southwestern Medical Center Dallas in 1991.
+Dr. Charles E. Mangum, M.D., M.B.A., F.A.C.P., was the first residing Board Chair for the UNT College of Science Advancment Board from 2018-20.
+He received his B.S. in Biology from the University of North Texas in 1987 and medical degree from the University of Texas Southwestern Medical Center Dallas in 1991.
 He continued his training there, completing an anatomic and clinical pathology residency along with a fellowship in surgical pathology in 1996.
 Dr. Mangum completed a Masters of Business Administration from Baylor University's Hankamer School of Business in 2005.

 Harvey W. Wiggins, Jr.